EgoRomanoff/growbe_landing/README.md

 [**GrowBe**](https://egoromanoff.github.io/growbe_landing/) - simple adaptive landing page.

 ## Features
-This is simple landing page with basic functions.
+This is a simple landing page with basic functions.
 It consists of standard landing page sections:
 * header and footer
 * main screen;
 * partners section;